“The Dark Trail”

 |Set Decoration||John McCarthy/Perry Murdock|

-Epilogue – based on the teleplay by Milton Geiger and story by Dan Ullman
+Epilogue – based on “The Dark Trail,” a teleplay by Milton Geiger and story by Dan Ullman

 (The horses are moving around in the Sherman ranch corral.
-MR. CRAIGHTON, SLIM and JESS are resting their arms on the corral gate.)
+MR. CRAIGHTON, SLIM SHERMAN and JESS HARPER are resting their arms on the corral gate.)

 MR. CRAIGHTON: I don’t know, all these horses you brought in look kinda beat.